He paronga ma te hunga toro mai me te hunga tautawhi – Information for visitors and support people

 Please remember, limiting our interactions with others is our best defence against COVID-19.

-Please do not enter our facilities if you don’t need to.
+Please don’t enter our facilities if you don’t need to.

 |Children's Ward||Whānau/parents/caregivers are welcome at any time, but only one person can stay overnight.